groupdocs-conversion/GroupDocs.Conversion-for-.NET/README.md

 ## GroupDocs.Conversion for .NET

-This package contains [Examples](https://github.com/groupdocs-conversion/GroupDocs.Conversion-for-.NET/tree/master/Examples) for [GroupDocs.Conversion for .NET](https://products.groupdocs.com/conversion/net) that will help you understand API's working and write your own applications.
+This package contains [Examples](https://github.com/groupdocs-conversion/GroupDocs.Conversion-for-.NET/tree/master/Examples), [Showcases](https://github.com/groupdocs-conversion/GroupDocs.Conversion-for-.NET/tree/master/Showcases) and [Plugins](https://github.com/groupdocs-conversion/GroupDocs.Conversion-for-.NET/tree/master/Plugins) for [GroupDocs.Conversion for .NET](https://products.groupdocs.com/conversion/net) that will help you in understanding the API's working and writing your own applications.

-GroupDocs.Conversion for .NET is a universal document conversion API that is designed for easy integration into any .NET application.
-Allows you to convert back and forth between over 50 types of documents and images, including all Microsoft Office and OpenDocument file formats, PDF documents, HTML, CAD, raster images (TIFF, JPEG, GIF, PNG, BMP).
+GroupDocs.Conversion for .NET is a powerful and intuitive library used for documents conversion with multiple and flexible options for a resulting document.
+Convert DOC to PDF, PDF to DOC, XLS to DOC, PDF to XLS, PPT to PDF and any other popular file formats with simple, intuitive and flexible GroupDocs.Conversion for .NET API.

 <p align="center">